Mrkouhadi/go-mongodb-repository-pattern/README.md

 ### Helpful instructions

 - You must install mongodb driver for golang by running: `go get go.mongodb.org/mongo-driver/mongo`
-- You must run mongodb-community, for instance Macos users can run: `brew services start mongodb-community`
+- You must run mongodb, for instance Macos users can run: `brew services start mongodb-community`
+- The last thing is to test the app by running: `go run *.go`